I must admit that it is only this year, after 20 years of teaching that I have felt comfortable being a’teacher in role’.

 I don’t know why, but before I started working with Neil Bates this was something that I shied away from.
 But on my first day working at my latest school, I was watching Neil teach year 9.
 They were looking at the role of art in World War One.
 He suddenly announced that the class should write interview questions for the artists they had been looking at: Paul Nash and Otto Dix.
 Then, he sidled up to me and told me that I was playing Nash.

-So, twNash_Menin_Roado minutes later, after a frantic search for Paul Nash on my phone, I was up being interviewed by 30 students.
+So, two minutes later, after a frantic search for Paul Nash on my phone, I was up being interviewed by 30 students.
 They were eager to find out why I had painted the Menin Road in that particular style.
 Once the first question and response came, their interest was sparked and they couldn’t stop asking questions.

 What really struck me was, how much they engaged with this task.
 Neil had come prepared and gave me a pipe as a prop.
 He used a cap and a really dodgy German accent when playing Otto Dix.
 These little touches are really important as they separate you as the teacher from the character you are playing.